The Divine Comedy

 È un poema drammatico che si chiama commedia perché inizia male, all'inferno, e finisce bene, in paradiso.
 (It is a dramatic poem called a comedy because it begins badly, in Hell, and ends well, in Paradise.)

-Dante, autore e protagonista, fa un viaggio nei tre regni dell'oltretomba: inferno, purgatorio e paradiso.
-(Dante, both author and protagonist, makes a journey through the three realms of the afterlife: Hell, Purgatory, and Paradise.)
+Dante, autore e protagonista, fa un viaggio nei tre regni dell'oltretomba.
+(Dante, both author and protagonist, travels through the three realms of the afterlife.)

-1. Perché l'opera di Dante si chiama "commedia"?
+1. Perché l'opera si chiama "commedia"?

-(Why is Dante's work called a "comedy"?)
+(Why is the work called a “comedy”?)

-(What is the purpose of Dante's journey through the three realms?)
+(What is the purpose of Dante’s journey?)

 Exercise 2: Dialogue